-Fugro employs a range of industry-standard classification systems with additional refinements.
+Fugro employs a range of industry-standard systems for soil description, with additional refinements.
 The more important systems are:

-- British Standard 5930 (BS, specifically Section 6 Paragraphs 41 to 43 on Description of soils) published in 1999. - American Society for Testing and Materials (ASTM) Standards D 2487-11 (Classification of soils for Engineering Purposes) and D 2488-09a (Description and Identification of Soils - Visual-Manual Procedure). - International Standard ISO 14688-1:2002 (Geotechnical Investigation and Testing Identification and Classification of Soil: Identification and Description) and International Standard ISO 14688-2:2004 (Principles for a Classification).
+- British Standard 5930 (BS, specifically Section 6 Paragraphs 41 to 43 on Description of soils) published in 1999. - American Society for Testing and Materials (ASTM) Standards D 2487-11 (Classification of soils for Engineering Purposes) and D 2488-09a (Description and Identification of Soils - Visual-Manual Procedure). - International Standard ISO 14688-1:2002 (Geotechnical Investigation and Testing Identification and Classification of Soil: Identification and Description) and International Standard ISO 14688-2:2004 (Principles for a Classification). - International Standard ISO 19901-8:2014 (Marine Soil Investigations).